 The master craftsmen behind the manuscript also feature in the decoration – John Siferwas, the artist, and John Whas, the scribe.

 Illuminated in gold and a wide range of colours, the manuscript contains a wealth of images.
 As well as including numerous references to Sherborne and its abbot, initials and margins throughout the manuscript are illustrated with biblical subjects designed to draw parallels between the liturgical year and the life of Christ.
 On the pages that relate to the most important festivals, the pictures and ornament expand to almost entirely fill the page.

 The climax of the illumination is the magnificent full-page picture of the Crucifixion which precedes the text for the Canon, the part of the Mass in which the Eucharist takes place.
 Here the solemn figure of the crucified Christ – his face delicately modelled with an expression of resigned sadness – is surrounded by a dense crowd of onlookers.
 In the foreground, the eye is drawn to the swooning Virgin Mary, patroness of Sherborne Abbey.

-The manuscript also includes 48 numerous highly naturalistic depictions of birds, many of which are identified by their Middle English names.
-These include the easily recognisable ‘ganett’, ‘moorhen’, ‘stork’, and ‘comerant’ as well as some that are harder to identify, for example the ‘wodewale’ (woodpecker) and the ‘roddoke’ (robin).
+One of the most unusual features of the manuscript’s decoration is the inclusion of 44 highly naturalistic depictions of birds in the margins.
+Most of the birds are identified by their Middle English names such as the easily recognisable ‘ganett’, ‘moorhen’, ‘stork’, and ‘comerant’, as well as some that are harder to identify, for example the ‘wodewale’ (woodpecker) and the ‘roddoke’ (robin).